iGomides/iGomides/README.md

 ## Hello, I'm Yan Gomides

-- 🌟 **About me:** I am interested in Cybersecurity, AI, programming, and OpenSource.
+- 🌟 **About me:** I'm interested in Cybersecurity, AI, programming, and OpenSource.
 - 💼 **Work:** I am looking for a new opportunity in Cybersecurity.
 - 📚 **Studies:** I am currently studying the Python language.
 - 🌍 **Natural Language:** My native language is PT-BR.
 Sorry for any English mistakes.